-Harvey Mountain Trail is a 3.6 mile moderately trafficked out and back trail located near Austerlitz, NY that features beautiful wild flowers and is rated as moderate.
+Harvey Mountain Trail is a 3.6 mile moderately trafficked out and back trail located near Austerlitz, New York that features beautiful wild flowers and is rated as moderate.
 The trail offers a number of activity options and is accessible from March until October.

 A personal favorite if you're seeking solitary time.
 I saw no one else on the trail and the trail book didn't have many visitors.
 The trail head is slightly difficult to find, as it is across the road from the parking lot.
 It feels like a secret place, I love it!
 When you get to the top during late July the whole field is covered in wild blueberries.
 It was such a perfect reward for a moderate hike.
 You also get a great view of the southern Taconics.
 I wouldn't have found this hike if I hadn't read the AMC book "Best Day Hikes in the Catskills and Hudson Valley."
 A GREAT go to book for hikes.

 Awesome trail for beginners.
 Easy to follow and offers a great view!

 The kids loved picking wild blueberries!

 I think this is a great trail for those looking for more than a beginner "walk in the woods" but cautious to jump into anything too serious.
 It is a decent hike to the top with some work required to get there.
 No scrambling required, my 60 year old father who is not used to inclines and has a replacement hip was able to to this (although he was glad i didnt take him on anything more challenging.
 It was a great little hike, and the top is covered in WILD BLUEBERRIES!!!! we ate and ate then walked back.